 Continued Population Growth

 As most Austinites can attest, one of the most noticeable drivers of change in recent years has been our city’s rapid population growth.
-The question in the age of COVID-19, however, is will people still want to live here?
+The question in the age of COVID-19 is: will people still want to live here?

 The availability of jobs is one of the driving factors of where people choose to live, and all indications point to Austin coming out near the top of the group as compared to other cities in the U.S. Austin’s unemployment peaked at 12.2% in April compared to 14.5% nationally, and as of June 2020 had dropped to 7.5% while national unemployment was 11.2% and Texas unemployment was 8.9%.